 We would like to answer these questions independently by the specific domain or interpretation...

-A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption
+A simple logic: DL Concept-forming operators Sentences Semantics Entailment Open World Assumption OWA is tricky...

 Computing Subsumption

 Since all the important questions over a set of sentences S can be reduced to test the subsumption property between two concepts, such task is of the utmost importance, from both the aspects of soundness/completeness, and from computational costs